 - The software provides the formal concentration of each reactant and reaction rate for each reaction step as a function of time or temperature.

 - Isothermal crystallization reactions can be analyzed and predicted.

 Kinetics Neo follows the latest ICTAC recommendations published in the article "ICTAC Kinetics Committee recommendations for analysis of multi-step kinetics".

 Model-Free Methods allow the activation energy of the reaction process to be found without the assumption of any kinetic model (ASTM E698, ASTM E2890, ASTM E1641, Friedman, Ozawa-Flynn-Wall, KAS, Numeric Optimization).

 Model-Based Methodsapply powerful cutting-edge mathematical calculations to create the best kinetic model; the different kinetic models can then also be compared statistically.

 Predictions— Kinetics Neo is used for simulations and predictions once the experimental data has been described by either model-free or model-based kinetics.
 Predictions can be calculated for various temperature programs: isothermal, dynamic, multiple step, step-iso, modulated, or adiabatic.

 Optimization is based on predictions; the temperature program can be optimized to achieve maximum product quality in the minimum amount of time.

-Kinetics Neo runs under Microsoft Windows 10, Windows 8.x, or Windows 7 (either the 32-bit or the 64-bit version).
-Microsoft .NET Framework version 4.7 or later is required.
+Kinetics Neo runs under Microsoft Windows 11 64-bit or Windows 10 64-bit version.
+Microsoft .NET Framework version 4.8 is required.